Substance Abuse & Mental Health Disorders Among First Responders

 On September 11, 2001, 343 NYC firefighters lost their lives in the World Trade Center attacks.
 Some firehouses lost most of their men and women all within a matter of minutes.
 As many as 20 funerals were held daily for the fallen workers.

 Events like that aren’t easy to get over, even for those who have been trained to handle traumatic situations.
 According to New York City’s three 9/11 health programs, post-traumatic stress disorder (PTSD) plagues at least 10,000 fire fighters, police officers, and civilians who were exposed to the attacks.
-(1) This kind of disaster can lead to other things too, such as substance abuse among the suffering.
+(1) This kind of disaster can lead to other things too, such as substance abuse and addiction among the suffering.
 In spring of 2004, the number of FDNY firefighters and EMS workers being treated for alcohol and drug abuse was more than 50 percent higher than the previous year.
 (2) However, studies also estimate that only 5% of firefighters who need help for a drug or alcohol problem actually seek out that help.

-All part of the job?
+All Part of the Job?

 While 9/11 was the most troubling task rescue workers have had to endure in our country, public safety officers face life-changing trauma every day.
 Firefighters are constantly putting themselves in danger; many times fearing they will not make it out alive.
 Police officers have to deal with the bad things people do, and the results of their horrific crimes.
 EMT workers see and treat injuries and attempt to save lives destroyed by accidents or trauma.
 Sometimes it is the stress of a few incidents that builds up over time, sometimes it is one tragic or scary event, but public safety officers are at risk for mental disorders such as PTSD, as well as substance abuse.

-Out into the open
+Out Into the Open

 We must shed light on the subject of mental illness and substance abuse in order to help public safety officers dealing with PTSD.
 Since these workers are viewed as being the country’s rescuers and protectors, there’s a very strong feeling of pride associated with the job.
 To admit that there is a problem can be a difficult thing to do.
 Many workers suffer in silence today, when help can actually be very effective.